-US, China working on new site for 'phase one' trade agreement signing: Trump
+Trump vows US, China will 'do signing' of trade deal as Beijing nurses doubts

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Trump's tweet indicated that the "phase one" agreement is around 60% of the total deal with China.
-White House trade official Peter Navarro has previously said there would be three phases in the total deal.
+White House trade official Peter Navarro has previously said the deal would have three phases.